Why Your Amigurumi Looks Weird: A Crochet Pattern Autopsy

 AUTOPSY FACTOR #2: THE "RIGHT SIDE" VS. "WRONG SIDE" GEOMETRY MISMATCH

-This is the most common error I see in intermediate crocheters, and it fundamentally changes the geometry of a sphere.
+This is a common structural error, and it completely alters the volumetric geometry of a sphere.
 Amigurumi is worked in the round.
-Standard crochet stitches have a natural curvature.
-They want to curl inward.
+Standard crochet stitches have a natural curvature that wants to curl inward.

+The Inversion Problem.
 Many people unknowingly crochet with the bowl shape curving away from them, meaning the "Wrong Side" (the horizontal bars) ends up on the outside of the doll.
-While some prefer this look aesthetically (it looks knippier/nubby), it is structurally different.
+While some prefer this look aesthetically for its nubby texture, it is structurally different.
 The "Wrong Side" is wider.

-If a pattern is designed for the "Right Side" out—which 99% of them are—and you display the "Wrong Side," your decreases will be much more visible/bulky (creating bumps), and the overall shape will be wider and squat.
+If a pattern is designed for the "Right Side" out, which 99% of them are, and you display the "Wrong Side," your decreases will be much more visible and bulky (creating points), and the overall shape will be wider and squat.
 You are essentially forcing the fabric to curve against its natural inclination.

 AUTOPSY FACTOR #3: WHY "COMPARABLE" YARN SUBSTITUTES DESTROY STRUCTURAL INTEGRITY

-You found a pattern that calls for "Scheepjes Catona" (a mercerized cotton) but you have a stash of "Red Heart Super Saver" (an acrylic).
-Both are listed as "worsted" or "sport" weight.
+You find a pattern that calls for a sleek mercerized cotton but you swap it for a standard acrylic from your stash because both are listed in the same yarn weight category.
 You assume it's a fair swap.
 It is not.
-This is where structural integrity goes to die.
+This is where structural integrity breaks down.

-Yarn weight categories are notoriously unregulated.
-A "worsted" weight cotton is dense, thin, and has zero elasticity.
-A "worsted" weight acrylic is fluffy, full of air, and highly elastic.
+Yarn weight categories are notoriously broad.
+A worsted cotton is dense, thin, and has zero elasticity.
+A worsted acrylic is fluffy, full of air, and highly elastic.

 Table 2: Fiber Physics & Structural Behavior